 The UC Quake Centre is proud to partner with –

-Originally founded in 1909 in Dunedin, Fletcher Building was established as a construction company in 2001, as part of Fletcher Challenge group.
-Today, they are one of the largest listed companies in New Zealand with a market capitalisation of over NZ$4.8 billion.
+Originally founded in 1909 in Dunedin, today Fletcher Building is one of the largest listed companies in New Zealand with a market capitalisation of over NZ$4.8 billion.

 The set of values, beliefs and operating practices that the company subscribe to has been shaped by a heritage of constructive, enduring relationships within Fletcher and their shareholders, customers, and communities.
 To this day they have maintained a focus and vision of ‘building better together.’

-Fletcher Building employs a diverse workforce of approximately 19,000 people across the globe, with a rigorous dedication to health and safety for all their employees.
-Always seizing opportunities for improvement towards sustainability the company continue to implement a range of energy saving initiatives to reduce their group carbon emissions.
+Fletcher Building employs a diverse workforce of approximately 20,000 people across the globe, with a rigorous dedication to health and safety for all their employees.
+Always seizing opportunities for improvement towards sustainability, the company continues to implement a range of energy saving initiatives to reduce their group carbon emissions.

-Mark Adamson, CEO and managing director since 2012, and the management team bring a collaboration of vast international experience into play.
-Their focus is to make the best use of their global assets and allow the business to deliver excellence for the unique needs of their customers and communities.
+CEO Ross Taylor and the management team bring a collaboration of vast international experience into play.
+Their focus is to make the best use of their global resources and deliver excellence for the unique needs of customers and communities.